 Body Language 2

-Watch video clips to observe and discuss the use of different body language
+Video clips help observe the use of different types of body language

 Communication Goes Two Ways

 Students try out an activity that requires clear two-way communication

 A series of broad discussion questions on communication